 In this time of Covid19 many things have adjusted for all of us in very short order.
 This is true for me here at Oldawan too as we experience the changing restrictions and limitations of delivery of supplies etc. I continue to make efforts to remain open and shipping as best as possible.

 Shipping services are picking up earlier in the day so cut off times for shipping are currently 2p Eastern time on the days I am shipping.
 Orders placed after that time will ship on the next shipping day.
-For example orders placed after 2p Eastern on Friday the 17 through 2p Eastern on Monday the 20th will ship on Monday.
-Orders after 2p Eastern Monday the 20th will be shipped on Wednesday.
+For example orders placed after 2p Eastern on a Friday through 2p Eastern the next Monday will ship that Monday.
+Orders after 2p Eastern on that Monday will be shipped on Tuesday etc. I am not shipping on Saturdays or Sundays.

 USPS domestic deliveries affected by COVID-19